 Credit risk is controlled by restricting investments to high quality counterparties.
-The creditworthiness of all counterparties to the Schemes' list of investments is regularly reviewed.
+The creditworthiness of all counterparties to the list of investments of the Schemes' underlying schemes is regularly reviewed.
 Credit risk primarily arises from investments in debt securities and from trading derivative products.
 Other credit risk arises from cash and cash equivalents, deposits with banks and other financial institutions and amounts due from brokers.
 The Schemes are not permitted to invest in debt securities, however up to 20% of the value of the Schemes can be held in cash and cash equivalents.
 No assets of the Schemes were impaired at 30 June 2023 or 30 June 2022, and as a result credit risk is not considered to be a significant risk to the Schemes.
-The maximum exposure to credit risk at the reporting date is the carrying amount of the financial assets.